Antônio Carlos Gomes: Life

 He was born on 11 July 1836 in Campinas, São Paulo Province, son of Maestro Manuel José Gomes and Fabiana Maria Jaguari Cardoso.

 His childhood's musical tendencies were soon stimulated by his father and by his older brother, José Pedro de Sant'Ana Gomes, also a conductor.
 José Pedro was the most dedicated guide and adviser in his brother's artistic career.
 He convinced Antônio to visit the Court where he became a protégé of Emperor Dom Pedro II, who, being notoriously interested in the careers of Brazilian artists and intellectuals, made it possible for Antônio Carlos to study at the Musical Conservatory of Rio de Janeiro.

 After having graduated with honours, Carlos produced his first opera, A noite do castelo (September 1861), which was a big success.
-Two years later, he repeated it with his second opera, Joana de Flandres, which was considered superior to the first.
-These two pieces convinced the Emperor to offer him a Royal scholarship to study in Italy in 1864.
+Two years later, he scored an even bigger success with his second opera, Joanna de Flandres, which was considered superior to the first.
+Mysteriously however, Joanna de Flandres was shelved after its original run and not performed again until the 21st Century (it was even believed to be lost for a time).
+These two pieces convinced the Emperor to give him a Royal scholarship to study in Italy in 1864.
 He studied in Milan at the local conservatory with Lauro Rossi and Alberto Mazzucato and completed in three years a course which was normally completed in four years, obtaining the title of Maestro Composer.

-Interested in composing an opera which dealt with a truly Brazilian subject, Carlos Gomes chose as the theme of his next work the romance novel O Guarani, by Brazilian writer José de Alencar.
-The opera was given an Indian subject and setting and it premiered in May 1870 at the La Scala Theater in Milan as Il Guarany.
+Interested in composing an opera which dealt with a truly Brazilian subject, Carlos Gomes chose as the theme of his next work the novel O Guarani, by Brazilian writer José de Alencar.
+The opera premiered in May 1870 at the La Scala Theater in Milan as Il Guarany.

 The success was enormous.
-Even the most strict musical critics compared the Brazilian musician to the great European maestros, such as Rossini and Verdi.
-The King of Italy, Victor Emmanuel II, decorated the creator of the opera, which was presented in all major European capitals.
+Even the most strict musical critics compared the Brazilian musician to the great European maestros, such as Rossini and Verdi (Verdi himself was present at the premiere and later told Gomes backstage that he would be his successor).
+The King of Italy, Victor Emmanuel II, even decorated Gomes; after which, the opera was presented in all major European capitals.
 Before that year was over, Gomes returned to Brazil, where he organized the premiere of Il Guarany in Rio de Janeiro.
 The piece achieved the same success Gomes had seen in Italy.

 Returning to Italy, Carlos Gomes married Adelina Peri, an Italian pianist he had met while studying in Milan.

 Cover of Carlos Gomes’s hymn for the 1876 U.S. Centennial.